aantron/ocaml.org/data/planet/janestreet/one-more-talk-two-more-videos.md

 source:
 ---

-<p>I&rsquo;m happy to announce our next <a href="https://www.janestreet.com/tech-talks/">public tech
+<p>I’m happy to announce our next <a href="https://www.janestreet.com/tech-talks/">public tech
 talk</a>, called <strong>Seven
 Implementations of Incremental</strong>, on Wednesday, April 5th, presented by yours truly.
 You can register